As an Amazon Associate I earn from qualifying purchases.

 The above is a good example of a commercial treadmill that works well for home use is the SOLE TT8 (Amazon link).
 It’s beefy construction and 3.5 hp motor ensure that it will last forever for users up to its weight capacity of 400 pounds.

-Knowing the weight capacity of treadmill before you buy is a crucial step in the longevity of your exercise plan.
+Knowing the weight capacity of the treadmill before you buy (and what will happen if you’re over the limit) is a crucial step in the longevity of your exercise plan.
 So, no matter which treadmill you choose, do your research before you buy!